cob16/lbh-income-api/README.md

 - UH_DATABASE_HOST=universal_housing
 - UH_DATABASE_PORT=1433

 We use a [Universal Housing simulator][github-uh-simulator] to run automated tests against, mirroring the structure of the legacy Universal Housing database.
-This is distributed as a (currently private) Docker image, hosted on AWS ECR (Elastic Container Registry), which this project's Docker Compose configuration depends on.

 ## Contacts